Holographic Phase Transitions in (2+1)-dimensional black hole spacetimes in NMG: Numerical results for the phase transition

-We notice that there for $z=1$, there are several incoherent points in figure~\ref{graf_db_psi_12_E_z_1}. \footnote{We decided not to plot the incoherent points because that would lead to a very large number of points.} But in the middle of these points we can see smooth curves that go to zero as we raise $E_+$.
-If we isolate the first occurrences of sign change as we vary $\Psi_+$, the isolated points correspond to the smooth curves observed.
-These curves can also be labelled by the number of times $\Psi(u)$ changes sign.
-For $z=3$, no incoherent points appear in figure~\ref{graf_db_psi_12_E_z_3}.
+We notice that for $z=1$, if we plot all the data our algorithm generates, we see several scattered points and in the middle of these points we can see smooth curves that go to zero as we raise $E_+$.
+If the first occurrences of sign change are isolated as one vary $\Psi_+$, the isolated points correspond to the smooth curves observed.
+These curves can also be labelled by the number of times $\Psi(u)$ changes sign, allowing us to identify the curve labelled as 0 as the fundamental mode and the others as excited modes.
+In \cite{apop} the role of the excited modes in the phase transition is explained.
+We choose to plot the five first occurrences of sign change in figure~\ref{graf_db_psi_12_E_z_1}.
+For $z=3$, no scattered points appear in our data.
+Even so, we choose to plot the five first occurrences of sign change in figure~\ref{graf_db_psi_12_E_z_3}.
 One interesting property is that for $\langle O_1 \rangle$, none of the smooth curves crosses another, while for $\langle O_2 \rangle$, each curve crosses every other.

-We can also see the dependence of $\langle O_1 \rangle$ and $\langle O_2 \rangle$ on the variable $T = 1/(2\pi\mu)$ defined in eq.~\eqref{temperatura_3hs}.
-We plot this dependence in figure~\ref{graf_db_psi_12_T_z_1} for $z=1$ and figure~\ref{graf_db_psi_12_T_z_3} for $z=3$.
-If we plot the incoherent points not shown in figures~\ref{graf_db_psi_12_E_z_1} and~\ref{graf_db_psi_12_E_z_3}, we see that they do not appear to be incoherent anymore, they are now concentrated in a region of low temperatures.
+We can also see the dependence of $\langle O_1 \rangle$ and $\langle O_2 \rangle$ on the variable $T = 1/(2\pi\mu)$ defined in eq. (\ref{temperatura_3hs}) with the arbitrary choice $r_+=l=1$.
+This dependence is plotted in figure~\ref{graf_db_psi_12_T_z_1} for $z=1$ and figure~\ref{graf_db_psi_12_T_z_3} for $z=3$.
+If the incoherent points not shown in figures~\ref{graf_db_psi_12_E_z_1} and~\ref{graf_db_psi_12_E_z_3} are plotted, one see that they do not appear to be incoherent anymore, as they are now concentrated in a region of low temperatures.
 The curves shown behave as an order parameter of a phase transition.

 The fundamental curve (labelled as $0$) has the lowest critical electric field and highest critical temperature.
 We fit the behaviour of the fundamental curves as $y = a (b-x)^c$, where $a$ is not important, $b$ is the critical electrical field $E_c$ in case of dependence on $E_+$ or the critical temperature $T_c$ in case of dependence on $T$, and $c$ is the critical exponent.
-The order parametes are shown in figures~\ref{graf_cn_psi_12_E_z_1}, \ref{graf_cn_psi_12_E_z_3}, \ref{graf_cn_psi_12_T_z_1}, and~\ref{graf_cn_psi_12_T_z_3} while the fitted parameters $b$ and $c$ are shown in figures~\ref{fit_b_E}, \ref{fit_b_T}, \ref{fit_c_E} and~\ref{fit_c_T}.
+The order parameters are shown in figures~\ref{graf_cn_psi_12_E_z_1}, \ref{graf_cn_psi_12_E_z_3}, \ref{graf_cn_psi_12_T_z_1}, and~\ref{graf_cn_psi_12_T_z_3} while the fitted parameters $b$ and $c$ are shown in figures~\ref{fit_b_E}, \ref{fit_b_T}, \ref{fit_c_E} and~\ref{fit_c_T}.